erinejose/AI-Trip-Planner/README.md

 - Backend - Firebase

 - Implemented authentication using React Google's OAuth 2.O.
-- Sign in details and history of user stord in Firebase Backend
+- Sign in details and history of user stored in Firebase Backend

   Adding some snippets of the website: